Gernby/raspberry-pilot/alternate-install/alternative-install.md

 6. Wait 30 minutes
 7. Log out of the Pi (reboot?) and log back in as the "ubuntu" user
 8. `sh finish_install.sh`
 9. Wait about 90 minutes.
-You will see long periods without any activity or errors pop up.
+You will see long periods without any activity.
+Some errors will pop up.
 This is normal.
 10. If the process completes successfully, reboot the Pi and log back in as the "ubuntu" user
 11. Run the command `top -u ubuntu`
 12. Look for `controlsd`, `boardd`, and `dashboard` in the rightmost column of the list.